4 secrets about the Notre-Dame-la-Grande church in Poitiers

 That same night, the Virgin Mary, Saint Hilaire and Saint Radegonde appear before the English soldiers, causing them to flee.
 This divine intervention saves the city of Poitiers.

-The Miracle of the Keys is today represented on a stained glass window of Notre-Dame-la-Grande, located on the north side and on a painting dating from the XVIrd century – beginning of the XVIIrd century, which you can observe during your visit.
+The Miracle of the Keys is today represented on a stained glass window of Notre-Dame-la-Grande, located on the north side and on a painting dating from the XVIth century – beginning of the XVIIth century, which you can observe during your visit.

 The Sainte Radegonde church, Saint-Hilaire, Saint-Porchaire or St. Peter's Cathedral ...
 Visit Poitiers and learn more about the historical heritage of the city.